muhajipra/kaguya-manga-downloader/README.md

 ## Things to do:
 1. Deal with the url that has -5 or -1 on their back
-2. Make the file extractor to extract the files into each chapter's folder
-3. Convert the whole folder into PDF
+2. Convert the whole folder into PDF
-4. Merge the PDF of each chapter to their respective volumes
+3. Merge the PDF of each chapter to their respective volumes